frida/frida/CONTRIBUTING.md

 var parameters = new Json.Node (Json.NodeType.OBJECT);
 ```

-# Generic rules for python
+# Generic rules for Python

 This set of rules apply to all python code, regardless of the project
 it belongs to.